krahets/hello-algo/docs-en/chapter_array_and_linkedlist/linked_list.md

 ### Finding Nodes

-Traverse the linked list to find a node with a value equal to `target`, and output the index of that node in the linked list.
-This process also falls under linear search.
-The code is as follows:
+Traverse the linked list to locate a node whose value matches `target`, and then output the index of that node within the linked list.
+This procedure is also an example of linear search.
+The corresponding code is provided below:

 ```src
 [file]{linked_list}-[class]{}-[func]{find}